bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

 ## UI Overview
 The screenshot above shows the main elements of the fly view:

+* **[Fly Toolbar](/reference/qgroundcontrol/main-toolbar.md):** Key status information (warning messages, battery, joystick status), and vehicle state (Flight mode, Armed/Disarmed status).
+    * Select the sensor indicators to view more detail.
+    * Press the Flight mode text (e.g. "Manual") to select a new mode or press an assigned joystick button.
+Not every mode may be available.
+    * Press the Armed/Disarmed text to toggle the armed state or press an assigned joystick button.

 * **Video:** Displays live video from the vehicle when connected to the [Companion Computer](/introduction/hardware-options/required-hardware/companion-computer.md).
     * A [Telemetry Overlay](https://github.com/bluerobotics/ardusub-gitbook/blob/ArduSub-Docs-Overhaul/reference/qgroundcontrol/other-features.md#video-overlay) is automatically generated as a subtitle file when a video is recorded.